 I am not a patient person, you know?
-I get so annoyed when I have to struggle with the untangling of a "stupid" light chain!
+I get so annoyed when I struggle with untangling a "stupid" light chain!
 Never again, I tell you!
 No!

 "The line must be drawn here!
 This far, no further!"Captain Jean-Luce Picard

-The light chain offers both the possibility of dimming, flashing and also has a timer.
+The light chain offers both the possibility of dimming, and flashing and also has a timer.
 Set everything here according to your wishes.
-We always use a medium brightness plus timer.
+We always use a medium brightness plus a timer.

 Step 6 - Add your Topper

-We do this quite early because the top of the Christmas tree at the same time means a suitable attachment for the end of the string of lights.
+We do this quite early because the top of the Christmas tree simultaneously means a suitable attachment for the end of the string of lights.

 Step 7 - Place the unique Christmas tree Ornaments

-As for the Christmas tree ornaments, we always start by putting up our unique and favorite ornaments as well as our glass ornaments.
+As for the Christmas tree ornaments, we always start by putting up our unique and favorite ornaments and glass ornaments.
 These should get the best place.